15 Best Places to Live in Maine

 Portland

 Standing strong and proud on the peninsula of Casco Bay, we find the city of Portland, Maine.
-The Old Port area has become a very popular area for affluent Maineiacs to invest in the converted warehouse apartments.
+The Old Port area has become very popular for affluent Maineiacs to invest in the converted warehouse apartments.

 12. Bar Harbor